 Igniting a Cultural Renaissance and Avoiding Temptation

-As a result, yesterday was all about avoiding temptation from the get-go starting at breakfast.
-I totally wanted to chow down on bacon and eggs instead I opted for a yummy pineapple and banana fruit smoothie and enjoyed the view with Shirlee and Frank.
+As a result, yesterday was all about avoiding temptation from the get-go, starting at breakfast.
+I totally wanted to chow down on bacon and eggs but instead I opted for a yummy pineapple and banana fruit smoothie while I enjoyed the view with Shirlee and Frank.

-My first errand brought me to another strong temptation that ranks right up there with fried eggs and bacon, fine chocolate.
+My first errand brought me to another strong temptation that ranks right up there with fried eggs and bacon – fine chocolate.
 I managed to get away from the treats counter with a quick glance at the artistic chocolate lobsters and fish while I was paying for my favorite chocolate mint body spray.
-It smells so yummy and is my secret way to substitute sweet treats when I am eating low sugar.
+It smells so good, and is my secret way to substitute sweet treats when I am eating low sugar.

 As I walked away from the fairground, I was pleased to see a covered display of cool looking black and white pictures in the old football field with a large National Institute of Culture and History (NICH) Igniting a Cultural Renaissance sign at the front.

 The Co-op was formed in 1960 and a second one 3 years later, both shared the mission to help the local fisherman profit from the sale of lobster.
-The co-op purchased lobsters from the fisherman for a fair price and then shipped it to Belize City for processing and exporting.
+The co-op purchased lobsters from the fisherman, and then shipped it to Belize City for processing and exporting.